spacemeshos/product/product_plan.md

 ---

-## Release 0.2 (MVP2)
+## Spacemesh 1.0

 ### Release Highlights
 The main goal of this release is to add `smart contracts capabilities` to the Spacemesh platform.

-The main new feature of MVP2 is [smart contracts](https://github.com/spacemeshos/go-spacemesh/wiki/Smart-Contracts) support.
+The main new feature of Spacemesh 1.0 is [smart contracts](https://github.com/spacemeshos/go-spacemesh/wiki/Smart-Contracts) support.

-In additional to MVP1 features and improvements to these features, MVP2 enables developers to code, test, deploy and update smart contracts on the Spacemesh global computer and for users to interact with deployed smart contracts using smart contract transactions.
+In additional to Spacemesh 0.x features and improvements to these features, Spacemesh 1.0 will enable developers to code, test, deploy and update smart contracts on the Spacemesh global computer and for users to interact with deployed smart contracts using smart contract transactions.

 We'd like to build a modern [wasm-based](https://webassembly.org/) VM with `Rust` or `Typescript` as the main smart contracts supported programming languages.